microsoft/VoTT/README.md

 - Exporting tags and assets to CNTK, Tensorflow (PascalVOC) or YOLO format for training an object detection model.
 - Running and validating a trained CNTK object detection model on new videos to generate stronger models.

-- Exporting tags and assets to Custom Vision Service CNTK , Tensorflow (PascalVOC) or YOLO format for training an object detection model.
+- Exporting tags and assets to Custom Vision Service CNTK, Tensorflow (PascalVOC) or YOLO format for training an object detection model.
 - Use Active Learning with trained object detection models (locally or remotely) on new videos to generate stronger models.